mdolab/pyoptsparse/doc/install.rst

 The corresponding lines in ``pyoptsparse/__init__.py`` must be commented out as well.

 Python dependencies are automatically handled by ``pip``, so they do not need to be installed separately.
+The only exception is ``numpy``, which is required as part of the build process and therefore must be present before installing.

 .. note::
   * In Linux, the python header files (python-dev) are also required.